paschermayr/paschermayr/README.md

+Quantitative Researcher | Bayesian Statistics | Financial Markets
-I am currently employed as a Quantitative Researcher at [Brevan Howard](https://www.brevanhoward.com/).
-Prior to joining Brevan Howard, I successfully completed my PhD in Statistics at the [London School of Economics](http://www.lse.ac.uk/).
-During my doctoral journey, I was advised by [Kostas Kalogeropoulos](http://www.lse.ac.uk/Statistics/People/Dr-Kostas-Kalogeropoulos) and [Pauline Barrieu](http://stats.lse.ac.uk/barrieu/).

-My PhD studies primarily focused on the application of Sequential Bayesian Learning for State Space Models.
-This involved developing methodologies to estimate model parameters in both batch and time series settings, with a particular emphasis on latent variable models.
+I am currently a Quantitative Researcher at Brevan Howard, where I develop and implement statistical methodologies for financial markets.
+I hold a PhD in Statistics from the London School of Economics, where I specialized in Sequential Bayesian Learning for State Space Models under the guidance of Kostas Kalogeropoulos and Pauline Barrieu.
+My doctoral research centered on developing methodologies for parameter estimation in dynamic systems, with particular emphasis on latent variable models and time-varying environments.

-In addition to my academic pursuits, I have actively contributed to the open source community.
-You can find some of my notable contributions [here](https://paschermayr.github.io/#opensource).
-Furthermore, if you would like to review my detailed qualifications and professional experiences, you can download a copy of my CV [here](uploads/resume.pdf).
+Core Expertise:
+- Bayesian statistical methods and uncertainty quantification
+- Sequential learning algorithms and regime detection
+- State space modeling and probabilistic inference

+Beyond my professional work, I have contributed to open-source projects and share technical insights on my [website](https://paschermayr.github.io).
+I am happy to engage with fellow quantitative professionals and researchers exploring innovative applications in financial markets.